asood-life/expressio/README.md

     </li>
     <br>
     <li>
         On the right side, a blank canvas eagerly awaits the user's input.
 Once an image is uploaded or captured, it is swiftly transmitted to the backend for prediction.
 The canvas then dynamically showcases the predicted expressions using an interactive pie chart.
-This visualization not only enhances user engagement but also provides insightful feedback by showing confidence levels associated with each predicted expression.
+This visualization not only enhances the user engagement but also provides insightful feedback by showing confidence levels associated with each predicted expression.
     </li>
 </ul>